Chromista: Chromista (Cavalier-Smith, 1981)

+Patron et al. (2004) considered the presence of a unique class of FBA (fructose-1,6-biophosphate-aldolase) enzyme not similar to that found in plants as evidence of chromist monophyly.
+Fast et al. (2001) supported a single origin for the myzozoan (dinoflagellate + apicomplexan), heterokont and cryptophyte plastids based on their comparison of GAPDH (glyceraldehyde-3-phosphate dehydrogenase) genes.
+Harper & Keeling (2003) described haptophyte homologs and considered them further evidence of a single endosymbiotic event involving the ancestor of all chromists.

 Chromalveolata (Adl et al., 2005)

 The Chromalveolata included Stramenopiles, Haptophyta, Cryptophyta and Alveolata.
 However, in 2008 the group was found not to be monophyletic, and later studies confirmed this.

 Classification

-Cavalier-Smith et al 2015
+Ruggiero et al., 2015

 In 2015, Cavalier-Smith and his colleagues made a new higher-level grouping of all organisms as a revision of the seven kingdoms model.
 In it, they classified the kingdom Chromista into 2 subkingdoms and 11 phyla, namely:

-Cavalier-Smith 2018
+Cavalier-Smith, 2018

 Cavalier-Smith made a new analysis of Chromista in 2018 in which he classified all chromists into 8 phyla (Gyrista corresponds to the above phyla Ochrophyta and Pseudofungi, Cryptista corresponds to the above phyla Cryptista and "N.N.", Haptista corresponds to the above phyla Haptophyta and Heliozoa):

-Paraphyly
+Cavalier-Smith, 2022

+Cavalier-Smith made Harosa synonymous with TSAR and added monotypic infrakingdom Telonemia containing phylum Telonemia to Harosa in 2022.
+With new changes to cryptist taxonomy, now Cavalier-Smith's Cryptista is equal to the clade Pancryptista.